6 min. read

 - Ask questions

 Social media is where people tend to air opinions with sometimes reckless abandon.
 Exploit this.
-On Facebook posts with questions generate 162% more interactions than those without.
+Facebook posts with questions generate 162% more interactions than those without.

 - Ebooks & slideshares